aws-samples/aws-media-services-simple-vod-workflow/Workflow-WatchfolderAndNotification/README-tutorial.md

     {"jobId":"$.detail.jobId","settings":"$.detail.userMetadata.input","application":"$.detail.userMetadata.application","status":"$.detail.status"}
     ```

-11. Enter the following string in the **Input Template** box:
+11. Enter the following string in the **Input Template** box.
+If you're working through this tutorial in a region other than us-west-2, update the region in this template accordingly.

     ```
     "Job <jobId> finished with status <status>.
-Job details: https://<region>.console.aws.amazon.com/mediaconvert/home?region=<region>#/jobs/summary/<jobId>"
+Job details: https://us-west-2.console.aws.amazon.com/mediaconvert/home?region=us-west-2#/jobs/summary/<jobId>"
     ```

 12. Click the **Configure details** button to go to the next page.

     ![event rule](../images/cw-event-rule.png)

-13. Enter `VODNotifyEventRule` in the **Name** box and click on **Create rule**
+13. Enter `VODNotifyEventRule` in the **Name** box and click on **Create rule**.

-## 3. Add a policy to allow CloudWatch rules to add to the SNS Topic

-#### Background

-When the VODNotifyEventRule matches a COMPLETE or ERROR event from MediaConvert, it needs to publish the transformed event to SNS.
-This SNS Topic Policy gives permission to CloudWatch Events service to publish SNS notifications in this account.

-#### Step-by-step instructions

-1. Open the SNS console.

-2. Find the policy you created earlier, VODNotification, and click on the link to go to the detail page.

-3. Select **Edit topic policy** on the **Other topic actions** drop-down menu.

-4. On the **Advanced view** tab, edit the policy JSON by adding the following statement.
-    1. Replace the ARN with the ARN for this Topic.
-        1. Add this JSON fragment to the begining of the list object.
-Right after the line that says **"Statement": [**.

-    ```
-    {
-      "Sid": "TrustCWEToPublishEventsToMyTopic",
-      "Effect": "Allow",
-      "Principal": {
-        "Service": "events.amazonaws.com"
-      },
-      "Action": "sns:Publish",
-      "Resource": "ARN"
-    },
-    ```
-4. Click on **Update policy**

-5. The new policy should look like this:

-    ```
-    {
-    "Version": "2008-10-17",
-    "Id": "__default_policy_ID",
-    "Statement": [
-        {
-        "Sid": "TrustCWEToPublishEventsToMyTopic",
-        "Effect": "Allow",
-        "Principal": {
-            "Service": "events.amazonaws.com"
-        },
-        "Action": "sns:Publish",
-        "Resource": "ARN"
-        },
-        {
-        "Sid": "__default_statement_ID",
-        "Effect": "Allow",
-        "Principal": {
-            "AWS": "*"
-        },
-        "Action": [
-            "SNS:Publish",
-            "SNS:RemovePermission",
-            "SNS:SetTopicAttributes",
-            "SNS:DeleteTopic",
-            "SNS:ListSubscriptionsByTopic",
-            "SNS:GetTopicAttributes",
-            "SNS:Receive",
-            "SNS:AddPermission",
-            "SNS:Subscribe"
-        ],
-        "Resource": "arn:aws:sns:us-west-2:ACCOUNT:vod-notification",
-        "Condition": {
-            "StringEquals": {
-            "AWS:SourceOwner": "ACCOUNT"
-            }
-        }
-        },
-        {
-        "Sid": "__console_sub_0",
-        "Effect": "Allow",
-        "Principal": {
-            "AWS": "*"
-        },
-        "Action": [
-            "SNS:Subscribe",
-            "SNS:Receive"
-        ],
-        "Resource": "arn:aws:sns:us-west-2:ACCOUNT:vod-notification"
-        }

-    ]
-    }
-    ```

 ## Test notifications

 1. Go to the S3 console and open the detail page for the WatchFolder bucket you created earlier.
-2. Open the inputs/ folder.
+1. Open the **inputs/** folder.
-3. Delete the test video you uploaded earlier.
-4. Upload test.mp4 again
+1. Upload test.mp4 again.
-5. Repeat the verification steps you did for PART 1.
+1. Repeat the verification steps you did for PART 1.
-5. When the job finished, check the email you used to setup the workflow.
+1. When the job finished, check the email you used to setup the workflow.
 You should have a message similar to this:

     ![sns email](../images/sns-email.png)